Seagate/cortx/doc/CORTX on JBOD.rst

 **************
 Limitations
 **************
-Please note that this is a preview of distributed CORTX and it is not yet failure resilient.
-Please do not use this software for production reasons nor for storing any critical data.
+Please note that this is a preview of distributed CORTX doing network erasure and it is not yet failure resilient.
+Please do not use these instructions to run CORTX for production reasons nor for storing any critical data.
+Do note that the officially supported Seagate version of Lyve Drive Rack can be used for production reasons since it relies on erasure within the enclosures.

 **************
 Prerequisites